lthr/Deploy-to-GH-Pages/README.md

 6. Copy the `/scripts/deploy-to-gh-pages.sh` to your repository
 7. Make sure you have a package.json file in your repository (create one with `npm init`)
-8. Create a branch in your GitHub repository called `gh-pages`
+8. Create a branch in your GitHub repository called `gh-pages` 9 Add Gulp or similar to build your content and place it in `dist/` folder